thegworld/gtx-browser/android_webview/docs/commandline-flags.md

 ## Finding Feature Flags and Commandline Switches

 WebView supports toggling any Commandline Switches or Feature Flags supported in any layer we depend on (//base, //content, etc.).
-For more details on Chromium's layer architecture, see [this diagram](https://www.chromium.org/developers/content-module) (replace "chrome" with "android\_webview").
+For more details on GTx Browser's layer architecture, see [this diagram](https://www.chromium.org/developers/content-module) (replace "chrome" with "android\_webview").
 Although we support toggling these flags, not all